nndeploy/nndeploy/README_EN.md

 nndeploy is a easy-to-use and high-performance AI deployment framework.
 Built on the design of visual workflows and multi-end inference, it enables developers to easily create SDKs tailored for specific platforms and hardware directly from training algorithm repositories, significantly reducing development time.
 Additionally, the framework comes pre-deployed with a wide range of AI models, including Large Language Models (LLMs), AIGC generation, face swapping, object detection, and image segmentation, allowing for out-of-the-box use.

-In practical applications, we recommend using the visual workflow for design and debugging.
-After verifying the algorithm's effectiveness and performance, you can leverage the provided Python/C++ APIs to load and run the workflow in production environments.
-Whether accessed through the visual frontend interface or API calls, the workflow ultimately operates on the underlying high-performance C++ computing engine.
-This design ensures that the workflow exhibits completely consistent execution behavior and performance in both development/debugging and production deployment environments, achieving the goal of "develop once, run anywhere".
-### **Simple and Easy to Use**

 - **Visual Workflow**: Deploy AI algorithms through drag-and-drop operations.
 Adjust all node parameters of AI algorithms via the front-end visualization interface and quickly preview the effect after parameter tuning.
 - **Custom Nodes**: Support custom nodes in Python/C++.
 No front-end code is required, and they can be seamlessly integrated into the visualization interface.
 - **Algorithm Combination**: Flexibly combine different algorithms to quickly build innovative AI applications.